suchipi/hex-engine/packages/website/docs/api-2d.md

 ##### subtractYMutate

+> Available since version: 0.0.1

 `subtractYMutate(amount: number): this`

 Mutate this Point by subtracting the specified value from its y value.

 ##### multiply

+> Available since version: 0.0.0

 `multiply(other: Point | number): Point`

 Create a new Point whose x and y values are equivalent to this one's, but with each multiplied by the specified value.

+> In versions prior to 0.0.1, this method was named `times`.

 ##### multiplyMutate

+> Available since version: 0.0.0

+`multiplyMutate(other: Point | number): this`

 Mutate this Point by multiplying its x and y values with the specified value.

-`multiplyMutate(other: Point | number): this`
+> In versions prior to 0.0.1, this method was named `timesMutate`.

 ##### multiplyX

+> Available since version: 0.0.1

 `multiplyX(amount: number): Point`